 - If grinding your own meat, cut your chicken into medium chunks.
 Add to the meat grinder and grind with the medium grinder attachment.

-- Add squeezed veggies, all spices, 1 tbsp olive oil.
+- Add squeezed veggies, all spices, 1 tablespoon olive oil.

 - Mix well using clean hands or a spatula.